bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/2_Managing_Files_With_MS_Graph/AccesingContent.md

 - Build and run the application.

-- Click in Log in button to Download File.
-Show the 10 first items in OneDrive.
+- Click in Log in button.

-- Select **Download file from OneDrive** option in menu
+- Select **Download file from OneDrive** option in menu.Show the 10 first items in OneDrive.

 - Select the file and click download.
 The file will be save in Pictures Folder.

-- Go to Pictures Folder and see that the file is there and open it.
+- Go to **Pictures Folder** and see that the file is there and open it.

 ![alt text](/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/media/DownloadFile.png)

 ## Convert content from OneDrive file

-In UWP project go to **OneDriverHelper.cs** ConvertContetPDF method and follow the steps:
+In UWP project go to **Helpers/OneDriverHelper.cs** ConvertContetPDF method and follow the steps:

 - Delete the code